S4F4Y4T/Ammu-store/README.md

 ## Getting Started

 ### Prerequisites

+Need live server for the mail function to work

 Before installing the script you need some external dependencies on your machine
 * php 7.2 <